citroniomax/unSwearNow/README.md

 - The bad words/good words separator is a `=`.
 - You can sequence the filter by language.

-If it is likely that you speak more than one language in chat, make a new line in the filter, add a `#` before the new language you wanna file (ex: `# english`), and then write every replacement you want to have !
+If it is likely that you speak more than one language in chat, make a new line in the filter, add a `#` before the new language you wanna file (ex: `# english`), and then write every replacement you want to have ! (it makes it cleaner)

 ## Requirements